With just 5 ingredients and ready in less than 30 minutes, this healthy sweet potato frittata is an easy breakfast win!

 How to Shred the Sweet Potato

 I made these up in the mountains where a cheese grater was my only option.
-While this worked perfectly fine, it did take almost 5 minutes to do.
-To shred the sweet potato in less than a minute, use the shredding blade on your food processor.
+While this worked perfectly fine, it did take about 5 minutes.

 And it was a great decision as you couldn’t tell the peel was left on at all!
 Just make sure to really scrub and rinse the sweet potato before shredding.

 Additions and Substitutions for this Healthy Sweet Potato Frittata

 As with all frittata recipes, this one is super customizable!
 Feel free to add in extra vegetables – I think chopped broccoli would be delicious!
 You can also change up the cheese type for a different flavor.